xwirkijowski/jals/README.md

 # JALS / Just Another Link Shortener v2

+> [!WARNING]
+> As of 09.02.2025 this project is on the back burner, since all basic functionality that has been planned is now done.
+I will be moving on to my next project.

-A simple solution for shortening links built with React, Next.js and GraphQL with basic safety features.
+A solution for shortening links built with React, Next.js and GraphQL with basic safety features included.
 Initially designed and developed in 2021 as a personal challenge and to get some new experience.

 I began work on a refactor in december 2024.
 Primary goal was to gain practical knowledge of current React (v19) and Next.js (v15) features, including the new App router.
 As a secondary goal, client application was to fully leverage TailwindCSS features and implement some subtle animations.

 React and Next.js features used are listed in separate [api](./api/README.md) and [client](./client/README.md) `README.md` files.

+> [!NOTE]
-> **Now live!** Development stage preview available at [jals2.wirkijowski.dev](https://jals2.wirkijowski.dev/).
-I recommend creating an account and playing around with the dashboard :)
+> **Now live!** Current state demo available at [jals2.wirkijowski.dev](https://jals2.wirkijowski.dev/).
+I recommend creating an account and trying out the dashboard :)

 | Deployment |
 |------------|